BetaHuhn/repo-file-sync-action/README.md

 - create a Pull Request in the target repo so you have the last say on what gets merged
 - automatically label Pull Requests to integrate with other actions like [automerge-action](https://github.com/pascalgn/automerge-action)
 - assign users to the Pull Request

-## 👋 Introduction

-With [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) you can sync files, like workflow `.yml` files, configuration files or whole directories between repositories. [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) works by running a GitHub Action in your master repository everytime you push something to that repo.
-The action will use a `sync.yml` config file to figure out which files it should sync where.
-If it finds a file which is out of sync it will open a pull request in the target repository with the changes.

 ## 📚 Usage